-(d) The commissioner may waive administrative rule requirements which are incompatible with the implementation of the pilot project.
+(d) The commissioner may waive administrative rule requirements that are incompatible with the implementation of the adult mental health initiative.

-(e) The commissioner may exempt the participating counties from fiscal sanctions for noncompliance with requirements in laws and rules which are incompatible with the implementation of the pilot project.
+(e) The commissioner may exempt the participating counties from fiscal sanctions for noncompliance with requirements in laws and rules that are incompatible with the implementation of the adult mental health initiative.

-(f) The commissioner may award grants to an entity designated by a county board or group of county boards to pay for start-up and implementation costs of the pilot project.
+(f) The commissioner may award grants to an entity designated by a county board or group of county boards to pay for start-up and implementation costs of the adult mental health initiative.

-The county board, or other entity which is approved to administer a pilot project, shall:
+The adult mental health initiative board, or other entity which is approved to administer an adult mental health initiative, shall:

-(1) administer the project in a manner which is consistent with the objectives described in subdivision 2 and the planning process described in subdivision 5;
+(1) administer the initiative in a manner that is consistent with the objectives described in subdivision 2 and the planning process described in subdivision 5;

-(2) assure that no one is denied services for which they would otherwise be eligible; and
+(2) assure that no one is denied services that they would otherwise be eligible for; and

 (3) provide the commissioner of human services with timely and pertinent information through the following methods: